All-Inclusive Facilities Eliminate Mobility Barriers

 “The number of Miracle League facilities being built continues to increase, which helps bring awareness to an underserved population within our communities,” she said.
 “It’s a great thing to see and be a part of.”

 Unique aspects of a Miracle League Field over its traditional counterpart include wheelchair accessible dugouts and a rubberized surface to prevent injuries while providing a flat surface that eliminates mobility barriers.
-All-inclusive playgrounds go beyond ADA requirements to provide ample room for those with mobility devices to be able to navigate and enjoy equipment.
+All-inclusive playgrounds go beyond ADA requirements to provide ample room for those with mobility devices to be able to navigate and enjoy the equipment.
 Careful consideration is taken into account to create an experience suited for children with varying sensory, motor, strength, cognitive, and social/emotion skills.

 Expanding Recreational Amenities Through All-Inclusive Play